 They didn’t have the equipment back then that we do today.
 Until food processors came along, pesto was made using a mortar and pestle to grind the nuts and the cheese, then adding the basil.

 It was a slow process that was a bit labor intensive.
-The documentary Salt Fat Acid Heat with Samin Nosirat on Netflix gives a great demonstration of this technique.
+The documentary Salt Fat Acid Heat with Samin Nosrat on Netflix gives a great demonstration of this technique.
 If you haven’t watched it, it’s really interesting!

 Ingredients Needed